lufton/esphome-inv-8851/readme.md

 You can flash WBS1-V001 using this component (use corresponding `...-example.yaml` file).
 This way you can use original DTU with much more comfortable and easy way.
 This configuration also supports onboard LED indication.
 In order to flash original DTU follow next steps:
 1. Disassemble DTU (it has 4 screws in the corners under the foamy sticker on the bottom)
-2. Solder pin headers of jump wires to 5V, GND, BOOT, RXD1, TXD1 pads (they are labeled)
+2. Solder pin headers of jump wires to +5V, GND1, BOOT1, RXD1, TXD1 pads (they are labeled)
-3. Connect USB to TTL module VCC→5V, RX→TX, TX→RX and GND→GND with BOOT pin connected to GND
+3. Connect USB to TTL module VCC → +5V, RX → TXD1, TX → RXD1 and GND → GND1 with BOOT1 pin connected to GND1
 4. Dump and store original firmware using [esptool](https://github.com/espressif/esptool/releases/tag/v4.6.2) (replace `COM1` with valid port number):<br>
 `esptool.exe -p COM1 -b 460800 read_flash 0x0 0x400000 DTU.bin`
 5. Flash ESPHome with corresponding configuration